-Information Systems Major and Minor
+Information Systems Concentration and Minor

 Loyola offers a business administration (BBA) degree with a concentration in information systems (IS).
 Course sequencing is designed to fit into study abroad programs around the world in either the fall or spring semester.
 A general business minor with a concentration in information systems is also available.